MCP HubMCP Hub

 Verify Installation

-2. Look for the MCP plugin icon.
+3. Look for the MCP plugin icon in the top-right corner.

 Advanced Configuration